Proposed, Emergency and Recently Adopted Regulations

 Proposed Amendments to 6 NYCRR Parts 601 and 602, Various Provisions.
 The proposed rule making would revise various parts of 6 NYCRR Parts 601 and 602.
 These regulations were last revised in 2013 and 1986, respectively.
 The purpose of the revisions is to improve regulation clarity, consistency, and efficiency based on valuable input from the regulated community, industry groups, Department staff, and other stakeholders.

-Proposed Amendments to 6 NYCRR 750-1.25, "References."
-The proposed rule making would revise references contained in 6 NYCRR 750-1.25 to include the most updated version of the referenced statutes and regulations.
-The proposed rule making would also update incorrect references to 6 NYCRR 750-1.24 in the substance of 6 NYCRR 750 to correctly reference 6 NYCRR 750-1.25.
+Adopted Amendments to 6 NYCRR 750-1.25, "References."
+The adopted rule making amends 6 NYCRR §750-1.25 to update references contained in 6 NYCRR 750-1.25 to include the most updated version of the referenced statutes and regulations.
+The notice of adoption was published in issue 9 of the State Register, dated March 5, 2025.

 Adopted Updates to 6 NYCRR 701 and 703, Water Quality Criteria to Protect Primary and Secondary Contact Recreation in NYS Saline Waters